Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Related work

-A recent work \cite{BCD22} presents a strategy space (called a zoo) that includes call-by-name, call-by-value (as call-by-$\WNF$ and lambda-value's), head and full-reducing versions, and non-deterministic and right-to-left versions.
-The paper focuses on small-step context-based reduction semantics to define strategies.
-It connects the uniform-style property (grammars with one non-terminal) with determinism, and it structures the space by building strategies from (or decomposing strategies into) combinations of basic fine-grained sets of contexts (weak contexts, head contexts, left or right contexts, etc.) and subsets of specific terms (intermediate and final results).
-It introduces the notion of `phased strategy' where a phase is a description of one small step in the search for the next redex.
-A hybrid strategy as presented in this paper has contexts in one (maybe more) of its building fine-grained contexts not closed under inclusion.
-The idea of combining fine-grained contexts seems related to the notion of dependence \cite{GPN14}.
-Despite the differences between our approach and \cite{BCD22}, both define and structure many identical left-to-right deterministic strategies: all the well-known strategies and the novel uniform ones presented in \cite{GNG10,GP14}, \eg\ $\IIS$ and $\ISI$ are respectively $\mathit{low}$ and $\mathit{cbwh}$ in \cite{BCD22}.
+A recent work \cite{BCD22} presents a strategy space (called a zoo) that includes call-by-name, call-by-value (call-by-$\WNF$ and lambda-value's), head and full-reducing versions, and non-deterministic and right-to-left versions.
+The work focuses on small-step context-based reduction semantics to define strategies, using defunctionalised continuations that include contexts and other useful information.
+It connects the uniform-style property (grammars with one non-terminal, \ie\ one continuation stack) with determinism, and it structures the space by building strategies from (or decomposing strategies into) combinations of basic fine-grained sets of contexts (weak contexts, head contexts, left or right contexts, etc.) and subsets of specific terms (intermediate and final results).
+A hybrid strategy as presented in this paper is such that it has contexts in one (maybe more) of its building fine-grained contexts not closed under inclusion.
+The idea of combining fine-grained contexts is related to the notion of dependence \cite{GPN14}.
+Despite the differences between our approach and \cite{BCD22}, both find and structure many identical left-to-right deterministic strategies: all the well-known strategies and the novel uniform ones presented in \cite{GNG10,GP14}, \eg\ $\IIS$ and $\ISI$ are respectively $\mathit{low}$ and $\mathit{cbwh}$ in \cite{BCD22}.
 The zoo does not consider many hybrid strategies ($\am$, $\ha$, $\so$, $\bs$, and the unnamed hybrids in Figure~\ref{fig:summary-end-figure-eval-apply}), but both strategy spaces might be unified or superseded by extending the catalogue of basic fine-grained contexts with those required to define, through their combination, the full hybrid space.
-We take this as a confirmation that the notion of uniform/hybrid strategy works as valid orthogonal structuring criteria.
+We take this as a confirmation that the notion of uniform/hybrid strategy is a fruitful structuring criterion.